How Do Booleans Control Program Behavior?

 }

-Console.WriteLine("Done");Think about it before revealing the answer.
+Console.WriteLine("Done");Think about what will happen, then reveal the answer.

 Reveal answer